smartdevicelink/sdl_java_suite/utils/generator/README.md

 ```
 Where `[enum_name]` is the `"name"` attribute of `<enum>`.

-The `toString` 1method should be overridden to return the private field instead of the constant name.
+The `toString` method should be overridden to return the private field instead of the constant name.
 ```java
     @Override
     public String toString() {